Equivalence between the Fitness-Complexity and the Sinkhorn-Knopp algorithms: Results and Discussion

 Taking further our interpretation, the sum $\sum_p M_{cp}Q_p/F_c$ corresponds to the constant vector $r_c = 1$, up to a scale (see below), as assumed in FC.
 Let us now interpret $Q_p/F_c$ as the amount of energy associated with the production of $p$ by country $c$.
-Under this interpretation, constraint $r_c$ represents the \emph{total energy} possessed by country $c$, and we assume fair availability of energy resources among nations.
+Under this interpretation, constraint $r_c$ represents the \emph{total energy} possessed by country $c$, and FC assumes (albeit unintentionally) fair availability of energy resources among nations.
 The fairness assumption is enforced by the condition that $r_i$ is homogeneous across countries, which makes the FC algorithm independent of country-level properties other than their export basket composition.
 Every country allocates resources into its productive system by distributing them among the production of different products; this information is encoded in $M_{cp}$.
-On the other hand, the ability of different countries to produce a product is not fairly-distributed: at different levels of complexity $Q$, the energy cost differs.
-This means that each given resource unit can be exploited with different efficiency by countries with different Fitness $F$, and the energy cost change accordingly to the ratio of the two metrics.
-Therefore, the forbidden region of $M_{cp}$, displayed in fig.~\ref{fig:matrix_export}, is simply represented by too-expensive products in terms of resource allocation. heterogeneity of resources owned by countries can be naturally introduced in this framework in further studies, see conclusions.
+On the other hand, the ability of different countries to produce a product is not fairly distributed: at different levels of complexity $Q$, the energy cost differs.
+This means that each given resource unit can be exploited with different efficiency by countries with different Fitness $F$, and the energy cost changes accordingly to the ratio of the two metrics.

+It is valuable to define matrix element $E_{cp} = Log(Q_p/F_c)$, which caputres the "energy cost" of element $M_{cp}$.
+It should be clear to the reader that this is potential energy, hence it is relative to an offset.
+A complexity $Q=1$ does not mean that the corresponding product can be exported effortlessly.
+To give a numerical example, a product of complexity $Q = 1.4$ would cost $E = 2.64$ for a low Fitness country with $F=0.1$ and just $E=-1.46$ for a high fitness country with $F = 6$.
+Therefore, the forbidden region of $M_{cp}$, displayed in fig.~\ref{fig:matrix_export}, is simply represented by too-expensive products in terms of resource allocation.
+The heterogeneity of resources owned by countries can be naturally introduced in this framework in further studies, see conclusions.

 \paragraph{Scale invariance.} Another feature that FC inherits from the logarithmic barrier function is that $g$ presents a symmetry and, as a consequence, the stationary solutions of equation~\ref{eq:potential} are not unique.
 The transformation $(x,y)\rightarrow (x/\alpha,y\alpha)$ with $\alpha\in\mathbb{R}_+$ leaves invariant the value of $g$, which allows a \textit{rescaling} of the fixed points.
 At the level of the numerical implementations of the algorithm, the rescaling helps to increase the numerical precision and consequently the stability of the codes~\cite{Thibault2021}.
 Instead, on the conceptual ground, the rescaling symmetry states that the fixed point solutions are not uniquely defined, rather a scale must be chosen to break the symmetry.
 The scale becomes particularly relevant when we are interested to compare the Fitness scores derived from different matrices, such as when comparing the Fitness scores of the same countries at two different years.